 Comment to the 2025 Amendments

 Appendix 1 to these Rules contains sample forms of caption.
-Regarding representatives, see A.R.S. § 12-174(B) and Supreme Court Rule 31.3(d)(4).
+Regarding representatives.
+See A.R.S. § 12-174(B) and Supreme Court Rule 31.3(d)(4).

 Rule 5.
 Required Coversheet

-When commencing a proceeding, plaintiffs must submit to the Tax Court clerk a completed tax cover sheet form designated by the Superior Court in Maricopa County.
+When commencing a proceeding, plaintiffs must submit to the Tax Court Clerk a completed tax cover sheet form designated by the Superior Court in Maricopa County.

 Rule 6.
 Filing Pleadings and Other Documents

-Parties must file pleadings and other documents with the Tax Court by mailing them to, or directly filing them with, the Tax Court clerk.
+Parties must file pleadings and other documents with the Tax Court by mailing them to, or directly filing them with, the Tax Court Clerk.
 Otherwise, these documents must be filed in the same manner as pleadings and other documents are filed under Civil Rule 5.1.

 Rule 7.
 Clerk’s Stamp on Filed Documents

-The Clerk’s Office must stamp on each document filed with the Tax Court the date and time the document is received and the filing date.
-If a document is filed by mail, the filing date is the postmark date on the envelope received by the Clerk’s Office.
-If a filing arrives by mail with no discernible postmark, the filing date is the date the Clerk’s Office receives the document, unless the filing party provides the Tax Court with proof of the date of mailing.
+The Clerk must stamp on each document filed with the Tax Court the date and time the document is received and the filing date.
+If a document is filed by mail, the filing date is the postmark date on the envelope received by the Clerk.
+If a filing arrives by mail with no discernible postmark, the filing date is the date the Clerk receives the document, unless the filing party provides the Tax Court with proof of the date of mailing.

 Rule 8.
 Tax Court Case Numbering

 Assigned Number.
-The Clerk’s Office must assign a number to every case filed with or transferred to the Tax Court.
+The Clerk must assign a number to every case filed with or transferred to the Tax Court.

 Prefix.

 Small Tax Claims (“ST”).
-The Clerk’s Office must number with the alphabetical prefix “ST” cases filed in the Tax Court as Small Claims Procedures under A.R.S. § 12-172 ; these cases are also called Small Tax Claims.
+The Clerk must number with the alphabetical prefix “ST” cases filed in the Tax Court as Small Claims Procedures under A.R.S. § 12-172 ; these cases are also called Small Tax Claims.

 All Other Cases (“TX”).
-The Clerk’s Office must number with the alphabetical prefix “TX” all tax cases other than Small Tax Claims.
+The Clerk must number with the alphabetical prefix “TX” all tax cases other than Small Tax Claims.

 Rule 9.
 No Paper Copies